-Michelle Obama Stuck In Rut – Finding It Harder To Unplug Than Barack?
+Michelle Obama Stuck In Rut, Finding It Harder To Unplug Than Barack?
 [Opinion]

 — Washington Examiner (@dcexaminer) March 14, 2017

 When it was first revealed that Michelle and Barack Obama decided to make D.C. their home for a while longer, all sorts of assumed reasons for their decision floated across the social media sites.
-Some believed that Obama helped create a shadow government, where he and his political associates would essential watch over every move Trump made while in the Oval Office seat that Obama had just vacated.
+Some believed that Obama helped create a shadow government, where he and his political associates would essentially watch over every move Trump made while in the Oval Office that Obama had just vacated.

 Talk about Obama’s shadow government started a while back, as an article from Breitbart News describes from last month.
-There’s a belief that has quite the following that former Obama “holdovers” are leaking information in the hopes of derailing Trump.
+There’s a belief that former Obama “holdovers” are leaking information in the hopes of derailing Trump.
 Some believe that Obama is “actively involved” in this “shadow government” as it’s been dubbed.

 GOP lawmaker accuses Obama of running "shadow government" to undermine Trump https://t.co/dn0HZoFj7H pic.twitter.com/tZPYljxCxZ